Alice-Jhang-spaces/Economic-Predictions-By-Layoffs/README.md

 ✔ Prediction vs Actual plot
 ✔ Probability distribution plot

-remember to setup your own output file path to save all images How to Run the Project
+# Remember to setup your own output file path to save all images
+How to Run the Project
 Step 1 — Place all CSV files in the same folder as your Python script Step 2 — Run the script